Camila Cabello: Philanthropy

 In January 2021, Cabello partnered with the nonprofit Movement Voter Fund to launch The Healing Justice project, a project to identify ten organizations to receive grants to pay for mental health resources for their frontline workers.
 Cabello pledged the seed money for the venture, $250,000, and has pledged to continue to support the project going forward.
 So far the project has given grants to several organisations, including Muslim Woman For, Freedom Inc and QLatinx.

-Cabello is an outspoken advocate for climate change and regularly speaks about this on her social media and in interviews.
-In September 2021, Cabello recruited over 60 artists to sign an open letter to several entertainment companies including Amazon, Facebook and Apple Inc., calling on them to ask Congress to pass the climate action that President Joe Biden called for in his Build Back Better agenda.
+Cabello is an outspoken advocate for addressing climate change and regularly speaks about this on her social media and in interviews.
+In September 2021, Cabello recruited over 60 artists to sign an open letter to several entertainment companies, including Amazon, Facebook and Apple Inc., calling on them to ask Congress to pass the climate action that President Joe Biden called for in his Build Back Better agenda.

 In March 2022, Cabello performed at the Concert for Ukraine benefit concert.
 The two-hour benefit show was put on to raise money for the Disasters Emergency Committee's (DEC) Ukraine Humanitarian Appeal following the Russian invasion of Ukraine.
 Cabello performed a cover of "Fix You" by Coldplay and her single "Bam Bam", with Ed Sheeran joining her on stage for their first live performance of the song together.

 In May 2022, Cabello launched and hosted a benefit concert to support the emergency "Protect Our Kids" fund.
 The singer has teamed with Lambda Legal and Equality Florida to help protect LGBTQ+ students and their families from Florida's so-called "Don't Say Gay or Trans" bill.

 As part of her collaboration with Pepsi for UEFA Champions League, Cabello is among music and football talent that will be supporting #Football4Refugees, an appeal launched by United Nations High Commissioner for Refugees (UNHCR), the UN Refugee Agency, to unite the global football community to raise funds for displaced people around the world.

 On August 22, 2022, Cabello announced that she had provided vocals and written a song with Hans Zimmer for the documentary series Frozen Planet 2.
 Cabello called this an 'honour' and the song debuted on August 28, 2022, incorporated in the first trailer for the show.
 It won the award for Best Song/Score in a Trailer at the 2022 Hollywood Music in Media Awards.